knelasevero/home-server-infra/md/homeprivatecloud.md

 $ sudo apt install libnode64
 ```

 You can skip the MariaDB step if you want to deploy OpenNebula as quickly as possible.
-I won't cover it here in this course.
+I won't cover it here in this guide.

 <br>